-One benefit of purchasing Previous Service is the inclusion of such service as part of a member's total Credited Service, which may ultimately enhance their retirement benefit.
-Another benefit is that purchasing such service may accelerate the cessation of their Basic Member Contributions (see the Contributions section on page 11).
+Another benefit of purchasing Previous Service is that it may accelerate the cessation of a member's Basic Member Contributions (see the Pension Enhancement Law section on page 15).
 Purchasing service will not change their Membership Date in NYCERS.

 Members may file a request to purchase Previous Service as long as they are in active payroll status.
-If the member separates from City Service, they are generally not allowed to initiate a new claim unless they have at least two years of Membership Service and are purchasing only enough service credit to reach their minimum Vesting requirement or to obtain 10 years of service to apply for Ordinary Disability Retirement.
+If the member separates from City Service, they are generally not allowed to initiate a new claim unless they have at least two years of Membership Service and are purchasing only enough service credit to reach their minimum Vesting requirement or to obtain five years of service to apply for Ordinary Disability Retirement under RSSL §506.